Lonnie Bunch III Set To Become Smithsonian Institution's First Black Secretary

 A new pilot is set to take the helm at the Smithsonian Institution.

-The organization, a public-private partnership that has established and maintains many of the best-known museums in the U.S., unveiled its next secretary at a news conference Tuesday: Lonnie G. Bunch III will take over the day-to-day administration of the Smithsonian's 19 museums, 21 libraries and the National Zoo, among other operations.
+The organization, a public-private partnership that has established and maintains many of the best-known museums in the U.S., unveiled its next secretary at a news conference Tuesday: Lonnie G. Bunch III, the founding director of the National Museum of African American History and Culture, will take over the day-to-day administration of the Smithsonian's 19 museums, 21 libraries and the National Zoo — among other operations.

-"This is an emotional moment, because the Smithsonian means so much to me, personally and professionally," Bunch told reporters Tuesday.

-Bunch, the founding director of the National Museum of African American History and Culture. is accepting the baton from David Skorton — who spent about four years as the Smithsonian's secretary — and making history in the process: Bunch's election by the organization's 17-member Board of Regents makes him the first African American secretary in its 173-year history.
+Bunch's selection, made by unanimous vote of the organization's 17-member Board of Regents, makes him the first African American to serve in the role of secretary in its 173-year history.
+He will take over for the outgoing secretary, David Skorton, in roughly three weeks.

+Shortly after his name was announced, Bunch stepped to the lectern to reflect on just what this move means to him — and to acknowledge the "challenges that the institution faces during the next decade."

+"To accomplish this, though, the Smithsonian must become a much more nimble entity," he added.
+"It must be an institution that is ripe with technology, an institution better suited to serve 21st century audiences, and an institution of research, of great collections, and of wonder that helps America understand itself and its world.
+This will ensure that the Smithsonian will always be what it once was.
+It will always ensure that the Smithsonian will be a place where scholarship, creativity, education and service come together for the greater good."

 Within the Smithsonian Institution's leadership structure, the secretary is akin to a private company's CEO — the executive responsible for the umbrella organization's general vision and daily direction.

-Under Skorton, a cardiologist and former president of both the University of Iowa and Cornell University, the Smithsonian weathered the federal shutdown earlier this year opened the long-awaited National Museum of African American History and Culture in 2016.
+Under Skorton, a cardiologist and former president of both the University of Iowa and Cornell University, the Smithsonian weathered the federal shutdown earlier this year and opened the long-awaited National Museum of African American History and Culture in 2016.

 Later this summer Skorton plans to move on to the Association of American Medical Colleges, where he will become president and CEO.